rebelsky/csc282-original/DEVELOPER.md

 3. Since you're about to start a new version of the course, make a branch for this old version.

-     git checkout -b 2014S
+     git checkout -b 2016S
-     git push origin 2014S
+     git push origin 2016S

 Starting a New Course
 ---------------------

-To create a new course, I need to fork the generic course repo.
+To create a new course, you need to fork the generic course repo.
 Unfortunately, github is not particularly nice about letting you fork your own repositories.
 There's a nifty hack that I found at
 <http://bitdrift.com/post/4534738938/fork-your-own-project-on-github>.